 Alison Barnard received her Bachelors of Science in Earth, Atmospheric, and Planetary Science from the Massachusetts Institute of Technology and her Doctorate of Physical Therapy from the University of Alabama at Birmingham.
 She is currently pursuing a PhD in Rehabilitation Science under the mentorship of Drs.
 Krista Vandenborne and Glenn Walter.
 Her research interests include using magnetic resonance imaging and spectroscopy techniques to assess muscle health in Duchenne muscular dystrophy.
 Specifically, she is using MRI methods to investigate the effects of failed muscle regeneration on respiratory function in DMD.

 Zachary received his Bachelor of Science in Biology from Indiana University.
-He currently works in H. Lee Sweeney’s lab.
+He is currently a graduate student in H. Lee Sweeney’s lab.
 Zachary is interested in genetic modifiers of Duchenne Muscular Dystrophy pathology, and developing novel therapeutics for treating the disease.

 Ravneet Vhora received his PhD in Rehabilitation Science and is interested in studying morphological and functional skeletal muscle changes in various dystrophies, cachexia and aging.
 He worked in the muscle physiology lab under Glenn A Walter.
 Currently, he is working on monitoring disease progression in a mouse model of pancreatic ductal adenocarcinoma (PDA).
 He is also working on effects of Pulsed High intensity focused ultrasound (pHIFU) in subcutaneous, orthotopic and KPC mice and monitoring these effects using multi-parametric MRI (14T).
 In addition, he is working on characterizing two different preclinical mouse models of Duchenne muscular dystrophy i.e. mdx4cv and mdx/dba using high field MRI (14T).
 Ravneet has moved to the Radiology Department at the University of Washington.